FeanorTheElf/feanor-math/Readme.md

  - The polynomial ring `R[X]` over any base ring, as a trait [`crate::rings::poly::PolyRing`] with two implementations, one for densely filled polynomials [`crate::rings::poly::dense_poly::DensePolyRing`] and one for sparsely filled polynomials [`crate::rings::poly::sparse_poly::SparsePolyRing`].
  - Finite-rank simple and free ring extensions, as a trait [`crate::rings::extension::FreeAlgebra`], with an implementation based on polynomial division [`crate::rings::extension::extension_impl::FreeAlgebraImpl`].
 In particular, this includes finite/galois fields and number fields.
  - Multivariate polynomial rings `R[X1, ..., XN]` over any base ring, as the trait [`crate::rings::multivariate::MultivariatePolyRing`] and one implementation [`crate::rings::multivariate::multivariate_impl::MultivariatePolyRingImpl`] based on a sparse representation using ordered vectors.
- - Combining the above, you can get Galois fields (easily available using [`crate::rings::extension::galois_field::GaloisField`]) or arbitrary number fields.
+ - Combining the above, you can get Galois fields (easily available using [`crate::rings::extension::galois_field::GaloisField`]) or arbitrary number fields (they also have the wrapper type [`crate::rings::extension::number_field::NumberField`] for a more convenient interface).

 The following algorithms are implemented
  - Fast Fourier transforms, including an optimized implementation of the Cooley-Tuckey algorithm for the power-of-two case, an implementation of the Bluestein algorithm for arbitrary lengths, and a factor FFT implementation (also based on the Cooley-Tuckey algorithm).
 The Fourier transforms work on all rings that have suitable roots of unity, in particular the complex numbers `C` and suitable finite rings `Fq`.
  - An optimized variant of the Karatsuba algorithm for fast convolution.
  - An implementation of the Cantor-Zassenhaus algorithm to factor polynomials over finite fields.
  - Factoring polynomials over the rationals/integers (using Hensel lifting) and over number fields.
- - Lenstra's Elliptic Curve algorithm to factor integers (currently very slow).
+ - Lenstra's Elliptic Curve algorithm to factor integers.
  - LLL algorithm for lattice reduction.
  - Basic linear algebra over various rings, including finite integral extensions of principal ideal rings.
  - Miller-Rabin test to check primality of integers.